bhagadepravin/workshop/kerberos-workshop.md

 The KDC has three main components:

-* An **authentication server (AS)** that performs the initial authentication and issues ticket-granting tickets for users.
+* An **Authentication Server (AS)** that performs the initial authentication and issues ticket-granting tickets for users.
-* A **ticket granting server (TGS)** that issues service tickets that are based on the initial ticket-granting tickets.
+* A **Ticket Granting Server (TGS)** that issues service tickets that are based on the initial ticket-granting tickets.
-* A principals **database** of secret keys for all the users and services that it maintains.
+* A principals **Database** of secret keys for all the users and services that it maintains.

 ![kdc](https://user-images.githubusercontent.com/28974904/173366640-c2e90f0d-6cf0-4330-8c9b-49f30944c600.jpeg)